 When you’re not traveling, it’s important to find a secure place to store your RV, camper, or trailer.
 But you also need a storage solution that’s easy to access and that won’t cost you a fortune.
 To help, we’ve put together a vehicle storage guide detailing some of the best RV storage options available.
 Learn more about the advantages and disadvantages of each option below!

 Storing an RV at Home

 Keeping a recreational vehicle at home is common for many RV owners, as most trailers, pop-up campers, and small motorhomes can fit in a garage or driveway.
 However, storing at home comes with challenges.

 An easy place to store an RV or trailer at home is in your driveway.
 The average driveway is large enough for at least one car.
-But driveway storage can create other problems.
+But using your driveway as storage for an RV can create other problems.

 - Convenience: No waiting, picking up, or dropping off your RV is necessary.
 Take it when you need it.

 - Cost: It’s your driveway, which means it doesn’t cost you anything to store here!

 - HOA Restrictions: Depending on where you live, your homeowners association may have rules against keeping an RV, trailer, or camper in your driveway.
 This could result in expensive fines or towing.

 - Weather: Keeping your RV or trailer in your driveway means it’s more susceptible to damage caused by the sun, wind, rain, and snow.

 - Security: Your RV is more likely to get vandalized or stolen out in the open.

-With a two-car garage, you may have space available to store a small RV, camper, or trailer.
+With a two-car garage, you may have space available to be used for storage for RVs, campers, or trailers.
 This is the perfect option for most class B and C motorhomes, which can be anywhere from 22 feet to 35 feet in length.
 Keep in mind not every garage can fit a recreational vehicle, especially if it’s a taller RV.

 - Cost: If your home has a garage large enough, you don’t have to pay to store your RV.